senaite/senaite.api/README.md

   </div>
 </div>

 ## About

-SENAITE API is the Swiss-Army-Knife for SENAITE Core Add-on developers.
+SENAITE API is the Swiss-Army-Knife for SENAITE Core and Add-on developers.
 It provides a sane interface for common tasks in SENAITE, like e.g. object creation, lookup by ID/UID, search etc.